Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Death or total disablement

-Benefits of personal accident insurance for the self-employed
+4 essential benefits of personal accident insurance

 No one ever expects to be the victim of an accident or fall severely ill, but no matter how healthy or safe you think you are, it can happen.
 Personal accident insurance can provide: